-Directory information shall include student name, photograph, major field of study, degrees, honors, awards, dates of attendance, grade level, enrollment status, participation on officially recognized activities and sports, weight and height of members of athletic teams, and student identifiers that cannot be used alone to gain access to electronic education records.
+Directory information shall include student name, photograph, major field of study, degrees, honors, awards, dates of attendance, grade level, enrollment status, participation in officially recognized activities and sports, weight and height of members of athletic teams, and student identifiers that cannot be used alone to gain access to electronic education records.

-This means that the district must give certain personal information (called "directory information") about your child to any person who requests it, unless you have told the district in writing not to do so.
-The district is providing you the following form so you can communicate your wishes about these issues. policy (FL LOCAL)
+This means that the district must give certain personal information (called "directory information") about your child to any person who requests it, unless you have told the principal in writing not to do so within ten school days of the students first day of instruction for this school year.